-Where the Rinat Dray forced cesarean lawsuit stands and what every birth professional should know
+Where Rinat Dray’s forced cesarean lawsuit stands and what every birth professional should know

 In 2011 a woman with two prior cesareans named Rinat Dray was forced to have a cesarean at Staten Island University Hospital in New York.
 She sued the hospital and two physicians for ‘improperly substituting their judgement for that of the mother’ and ‘pressuring and threatening her.’